THE 14TH ANNUAL SHORTY AWARDS

 We filmed and posted a handful of dance challenge videos throughout 2022 and 2023, and they received enthusiastic feedback, but it wasn't until the fall of 2024 that one exceeded 1 million views.

-One of our downtown Los Angeles bus divisions choreographed a dance and created a custom mashup of LA native Kendrick Lamar's anthem "Not Like Us" and Cameo's "Candy".
-In place of their traditional uniforms, they wore blue polo shirts -- the Dodgers were, after all, about to make the World Series.
+Nonetheless, one of our downtown Los Angeles bus divisions choreographed a dance and created a custom mashup of LA native Kendrick Lamar's anthem "Not Like Us" and Cameo's "Candy".
+Between shifts and with creative juggling of timetables, the large group rehearsed.
+And when they were ready, the social media team came to film.

-We were able to leverage local LA pride through three touchpoints in the video -- "Not Like Us," blue polo shirts as a nod to the Dodgers, and, of course, our iconic Metro buses and operators.
+In place of traditional bus operator uniforms, they wore blue polo shirts -- the Dodgers were, after all, about to make the World Series.
+We were able to leverage local LA pride through three touchpoints in the video -- through use of the Kendrick Lamar anthem "Not Like Us," blue polo shirts as a nod to the Dodgers, and, of course, our iconic Metro buses and operators.

 When we posted amidst the excitement of the Dodgers' sealing the deal to go to the World Series, audiences celebrated!